Josh McCown: 2005

 In March 2005, the Cardinals signed quarterback Kurt Warner.
 Later the same month, McCown also signed a one-year contract extension with the team.
 In May 2005, coach Green officially named Warner the team's starter and McCown the second-stringer for the 2005 season.

 Warner started the first three games of the season.
 In the third game against the Seattle Seahawks on September 25, 2005, Warner suffered an injury late in the second quarter and was relieved by McCown.
 McCown then started the next four games for the Cardinals.
-During the first game of that stretch, he started for the Cardinals at the first NFL regular season game outside the United States, played at Estadio Azteca on October 2, 2005, against the San Francisco 49ers.
-He completed 32 of 46 passes for a then-career high 385 yards and two touchdowns as the Cardinals won by a score of 31–14.
+During the first game of that stretch, he started for the Cardinals at the first NFL regular season game outside the United States, played at Estadio Azteca on October 2, 2005, against the 49ers.
+He completed 32 of 46 passes for a then-career high 385 yards and 2 touchdowns as the Cardinals won by a score of 31–14.
 The game in Mexico City had an attendance of 103,467, setting a record for the largest attendance for a regular-season game in NFL history.
 The record has since been broken, but is still second place all-time.
-McCown's next start was against the Carolina Panthers on October 9, in which he completed 29 of 36 passes for a new career-high of 398 yards with two touchdowns and three interceptions as the Cardinals lost by a score of 24–20.
+The jersey that McCown wore during the Mexico game was later displayed at the Pro Football Hall of Fame.
+McCown's next start was against the Carolina Panthers on October 9, in which he completed 29 of 36 passes for a new career-high of 398 yards with 2 touchdowns and 3 interceptions as the Cardinals lost by a score of 24–20.
 His two 300-yard games were two of the four highest passing totals of any player during the 2005 season.
 McCown also became the first Cardinals quarterback to throw for 350 yards in back-to-back games.
 Warner then returned from injury, but was McCown's backup for the next two games.
 McCown played poorly, though, and Warner was promoted to starter again.
 Warner then started the next seven games.
-In Warner's seventh start back against the Houston Texans on December 18, he suffered an injury early in the first quarter and stayed in the game for two more series before being relieved by McCown, but McCown also ended up leaving the game with flu-like symptoms at halftime and was replaced by John Navarre.
+In Warner's seventh start back against the Houston Texans on December 18, he suffered an injury early in the first quarter and stayed in the game for two more series before being relieved by McCown.
+However, McCown also ended up leaving the game with flu-like symptoms at halftime and was replaced by Navarre.
 McCown then started the final two games of the season.
-He played in 9 games, starting 6, in 2005 and completed 163 of 279 passes for 1,836 and 9 touchdowns with 11 interceptions.
+He played in 9 games, starting 6, in 2005 and completed 163 of 279 passes for 1,836 yards and 9 touchdowns with 11 interceptions.
 He also rushed 29 times for 139 yards.
-The Cardinals finished the year 3rd in the NFC West with a 5–11 record and were 3–3 in games that McCown started.
-The Cardinals also led the league in passing offense in 2005 with 4,437 yards, with Warner throwing for 2,713 yards, McCown throwing for 1,836 yards and Navarre throwing for 174 yards.
+The Cardinals finished the year third in the NFC West with a 5–11 record and were 3–3 in games that McCown started.
+The Cardinals led the league in passing offense in 2005 with 4,437 yards, with Warner throwing for 2,713 yards, McCown throwing for 1,836 yards and Navarre throwing for 174 yards.